 International Collaborative Writing Groups: The ICWG-Public Track

-ICWG-Public cohorts focus on writing for audiences beyond the academy to produce public SoTL, or works of public scholarship informed by SoTL.
+ICWG-Public cohorts focus on writing for audiences beyond the educational community to produce public SoTL, or works of public scholarship informed by SoTL.

 The products of the ICWGs-Public will be more public modes of writing, in forms aimed at audiences beyond academics, such as white papers, public statements on pressing issues, material for mainstream media, web resources, public art installations or performances, or series of blog posts, podcasts, or audio-visual content.

 - See descriptions of other possible products in “Public SoTL: Amplifying the Purposes, Audiences, and Products of the Scholarship of Teaching and Learning.”

 - See the “Imagining Public SoTL” blog post for what public SoTL might be about, as well as a couple of tools to help envision public SoTL projects.

 To review the broader ICWG initiative and its history in ISSOTL, how ICWGs work, and the frequency and schedule, visit the ICWG page.